 Playing with fingers is most common when playing a classical guitar with nylon strings, but it's not unusual to play fingerstyle on steel string guitars and electric guitars too.
 With fingers you can get a soft and rich tone, but also a sharp attack, e.g. when playing double stops.
 It's common to play the bass strings with the thumb and use index, middle and ring fingers for the treble strings.
 The legendary jazz guitarist Wes Montgomery used to play using only his thumb.

 Picking = using a pick / plectrum

-Hold the pick between your thumb and index finger so that only the tip of the pick is visible.
-There are many different kind of picks to suit different needs and styles.
-You should try many to find the optimal match for your playing.
+Trick is to hold the pick between your thumb and index finger so that only the tip of the pick is visible.
+There are many different kinds of picks to suit different needs and styles.
+You should try out several to find the best match for your playing.
 If you play a nylon string guitar with a pick be careful not to scratch the surface, as they rarely have pick guards to protect the body.